Cupping and other Chinese medicine bodywork therapies help improve circulation, reduce pain, and increase mobility for

 Cupping refers to the practice of using glass or plastic cups to create a suction effect on the skin to increase blood circulation, loosen muscles and connective tissue, and create a soothing effect on the nervous system.
 Cups can be left stationary or can be moved over the surface of the skin.

-In addition to cupping, we also offer other bodywork therapies, including:
+In addition to cupping, we also offer other non-needle Chinese medicine therapies, including:

 Tui Na is a type of Chinese therapeutic massage.
 The name “Tui Na” is made up of two words, “Tui,” meaning to push, and “Na,” meaning to grasp.
 In a Tui Na session, the practitioner employs a range of vigorous techniques and manipulations using finger pressure, hand movements, and arm and elbow pressure.
 These movements can address a wide range of musculoskeletal, internal medicine, and psychological issues.
 Tui Na is an appropriate therapy for all ages, and is an effective pediatric treatment.